Corey Scher

 Oregon State University

-I study landscape changes in conflict zones with satellite radar data, cloud computing, and methods from the geosciences.
+I study landscape changes in armed conflict zones and disaster settings with satellite radar data, cloud computing, and methods from the geosciences.

-My research on conflict impacts is featured in reporting from publications like the New York Times, Financial Times, Washington Post, BBC, CNN, NPR, Bloomberg and others.
-I’ve been interviewed about mapping wartime damage by organizations including NPR, Scientific American, Marketplace, and Democracy Now.
-My work is also cited in reports from international humanitarian organizations and as lines of evidence in litigation related to international humanitarian law.
+My work is featured in reporting from publications including the New York Times, Financial Times, Washington Post, BBC, CNN, NPR, NBC, Bloomberg, AP, and cited in reports from international humanitarian organizations.
+I’ve been interviewed about mapping wartime damage by organizations including Scientific American, NPR, Marketplace, Undark, Democracy Now, and my alma mater.

-I’m a postdoctoral scholar in the Conflict Ecology group at Oregon State.
+I’m a postdoc in the Conflict Ecology group at Oregon State.
 I also organize with the Conflict and Environment Academic Network and the Decentralized Damage Mapping Group.
+My research and organizing work contributes to an emergent science and practice of conflict Earth observation, seeking to better understand the environmental consequences of armed conflicts using satellite data.

 Interests